rutang5/dig6836/syllabus.md

 ## Weekly Schedule

-### Week One: Gearing Up (Monday, August 23, 2021)
+### Week One: Gearing Up (Monday, August 21, 2023)

-We start the semester by configuring our systems for Python: we'll work through the installation process and get to know Python, PIP, Anaconda, Jupyter, Visual Code Studio, and Git as the tools we'll rely upon throughout the semester.
+We start the semester by configuring our systems for Python: we'll work through the installation process and get to know Python, Thonny, Google CoLab, and Git as the tools we'll rely upon throughout the semester.

 - *Digital Humanities Coursebook*: Chapter 1
 - **Due: Activity Verification (Friday August 27th)**
-- **Coding Exercise One: Configuration**
+- **Coding Exercise One: Python Pals**

-### Week Two: Data (Monday, August 30, 2021)
+### Week Two: Data (Monday, August 28, 2023)

 As we test out our configurations, we will explore the different types of data that T&T work can engage, as well as start to consider the practicalities of marking, cleaning, and using data.